 You might need to substitute with extensive email outreach to influencers or paid search and/or social media marketing to drive traffic to your tool.

-The idea of building a tool sounds like a lot of work, involving huge capital and stellar coding skills.
+The idea of building a growth hacker tool sounds like a lot of work, involving huge capital and stellar coding skills.
 You don’t need to start fancy, though.

 Even if you build a simple resource that adds value to your community, you can get a great ROI from developing it – much higher than your average blog post because it helps others keep a growth mindset too and that is attractive.

 It helps in promotions, though, if you have an existing audience.
 Bill from GreelaneSEO had a targeted following of 7500+ on Twitter that helped in getting the word out about the tool.